 Within about a 20-30 minute drive of Mammoth Lakes are a number of hot springs overlooking some of California’s most scenic vistas.
 The hot springs tend to be small – either natural pools or concrete.
 The roads are often rough to reach these hot springs and an all wheel higher clearance vehicle is recommended – although if the roads are dry and you are careful – you can reach any of the ones listed below with a 2wd vehicle.
 Often people camp at or near some of the hot springs in the area.
+It is also common for people to show up in the evenings, soak and then leave.
+Hot springs enthusiasts are ‘soakers’.

 All of these are are well listed on Google maps and are fairly easy to find – surprisingly ATT cell service often works in and around the hot springs listed below (although is spotty at times).
 And note, Google maps shows even the most basic dirt roads in the area.

 We do NOT recommend visiting any of these hot springs on holiday weekends in the spring or summer.
 It gets to crowded; parking is often limited and the hot springs are generally very small.
+If you are visiting during these times of the years, the best opportunity to use the hot springs without them already being filled with people is in the very early morning hours around sunrise.

 Crab Cooker Hot Spring